Planning a long commute to work? Here’s how you know if it’s too far

 To answer the above-mentioned question, you need to know or consider the following main points or questions:

-All these golden questions should be answered first before starting out your big journey.
+All these golden questions should be answered first before starting your big journey.

 Existing Fitness Level